 Battlefield 2042 System Requirements

-Before we jump into the Battlefield 2042 Best Settings Guide, make sure your System Specifications are on par or above the recommended System Requirements.
+Before we jump into the Battlefield 2042 Best Settings Guide, make sure your System Specifications are on par with at least the minimum requirements of the game.

 Battlefield 2042 Minimum Requirements